-- It has two XLR inputs and audio knobs on the body itself, which means a handle or monitor unit is not essential when using an XLR phantom powered microphone.
+- It has two XLR inputs and audio knobs on the body itself, which means accessories such as a handle or monitor unit is not essential when using an XLR phantom powered microphone.

 - There are HDMI and SDI outputs, and it uses the same batteries as the C300 mkII but comes with a more portable single battery charger.

 - There are 5 internal ND filters, which is amazing.
 That means never have to worry about ND filters in front of your lenses, and buying different sizes for every lens filter diameter.

 - Both the LCD screen and EVF are much improved in their resolution and clarity (over the C100).
 The LCD screen has touchable AF, which is a super bonus for Canon Cinema shooters.